-(a) The chancellor's office, working in collaboration with the Academic Senate for California Community Colleges, shall establish a investigate the potential for model curriculum for a forestland restoration workforce program that could be offered at campuses of the California Community Colleges.
-This program shall provide may include professional training in implementing prescribed fire projects, including using the tools and operating the equipment necessary for broad scale surface and ladder fuel treatments within the wildland-urban interface and wildlands where appropriate.
-Students shall learn to operate forest landscape restoration machinery, to work with tools such as chainsaws, pole saws, chippers, smaller biomass masticators, and small wood processors, and shall learn relevant forestland practices with a particular focus on the economics and operations of small medium scale restoration businesses in California.
-The workforce program shall also train students in the retrofitting of houses with materials approved by the California State Fire Marshal, and with implementation of community defense techniques approved by the California Department of Forestry and Fire Protection. (b) The model curriculum established under this section shall include guidelines for the presentation of a forestland restoration workforce course at community college campuses that opt to offer this course.
-These guidelines shall include, but not be limited to, recommendations for appropriate instructional materials and supplies and the qualifications to be required of course instructors.
-The chancellor's office shall distribute the model curriculum to community college districts no later than January 1, 2021, with the goal of enabling interested community college districts to offer the course to students beginning with the 2021-22 academic year. (c) Certified graduates of the forestland restoration workforce course shall be eligible to matriculate into the prescribed fire teams of the California Department of Forestry and Fire Protection or into work with other compatible state and federal forest restoration efforts and related apprenticeship programs.
-If the author may be amenable to this suggested revision, the Academic Senate for California Community Colleges would gladly remove its opposition to SB462.
-Until such an amendment is accepted, we must reluctantly maintain our position of oppose unless amended.
-The insertion of curriculum into statute does not appropriately address the very laudable goals of the author, goals which we appreciate and share.
-If the mandate of specific curricular details and outcomes were removed, we would willingly pledge our assistance in implementing the bill.
-We would also welcome the opportunity to engage in further dialog with the author regarding the wording of the SB462.
+(a) The chancellor's office, working in collaboration with the Academic Senate for California Community Colleges, shall convene relevant industry and faculty to consider the establishment of a model curriculum for a forestland forest and woodlands restoration workforce program that could be offered at campuses of the California Community Colleges.
+This program shall may consider provide professional training in implementing prescribed fire projects, including using the tools and operating the equipment necessary for broad scale surface and ladder fuel treatments within the wildland-urban interface and wildlands where appropriate.
+Students shall learn to operate forest and woodlands landscape restoration machinery, to work with tools such as chainsaws, pole saws, chippers, smaller biomass masticators, and small wood processors, and shall learn relevant forestland forest and woodlands restoration practices with a particular focus on the economics and operations of small medium scale restoration businesses in California.
+The workforce program shall also train students in the retrofitting of houses with materials approved by the California State Fire Marshal, and with implementation of community defense techniques approved by the California Department of Forestry and Fire Protection. (b) The model curriculum established under this section shall may include guidelines for the presentation of a forestland forest and woodlands restoration workforce course at community college campuses that opt to offer this course.
+These guidelines shall may include, but not be limited to, recommendations for appropriate instructional materials and supplies and the qualifications to be required of course instructors.
+The chancellor's office and Academic Senate for California Community Colleges shall report to the legislature shall distribute the model curriculum to community college districts no later than January 1, 2021, the results of the convening of industry experts and faculty, with the goal of enabling interested community college districts to offer the course to students beginning with the 2021 22 academic year. (c) Certified graduates of the forestland forest and woodlands restoration workforce course shall be eligible to matriculate into the prescribed fire teams of the California Department of Forestry and Fire Protection or into work with other compatible state and federal forest and woodlands restoration efforts and related apprenticeship programs.
+We would also welcome the opportunity to engage in continued dialog with the author regarding the wording of the SB462.
 Should you have any questions, please feel free to contact us.
-Respectfully, John Stanskas, President Cc: Ian Johnson, Principal Consultant, Senate Education Committee Laura Metune, Vice Chancellor of Governmental Relations Olgalilia Ramirez, Consultant, Senate Education Committee
+Respectfully, John Stanskas, President May 31, 2019 SB462 (Stern) Community colleges: Forestland Restoration Workforce Program (as of 05/25/19) Position: Oppose Page Three Cc: Honorable Henry Stern Chris Ferguson, Department of Finance Mónica Henestroza, Office of Speaker Rendon Ian Johnson, Principal Consultant, Senate Education Committee Laura Metune, Vice Chancellor of Governmental Relations Olgalilia Ramirez, Consultant, Senate Education Committee Jeanice Warden-Washington, Chief Consultant, Assembly Committee on Higher Education